artmg/lubuild/help/use/Print-and-scan.md

 # validate installation
 hp-check -r

-# check your device is set up properly using HP Device Manager
+# check your device is set up properly using HP Device Manager - Info pages (GUI)
 hp-info
 # and if not set it up
 hp-setup

 # check ink levels
 hp-levels

+# if you want to open the main device manager GUI
+hp-toolbox
 ```

 ### Scanners